omshah2006/Predicting-Poverty-Ethiopia/README.md

 # predicting-poverty-replication
------ This code is a fork of the work done by Jatin Mathur to pythonify the poverty prediction paper by Jean et. al. I am currently in the process of adding my own code here and updating this repository -----
+----- This code is a fork of the work done by Jatin Mathur to pythonify the poverty prediction paper by Jean et. al. I have adapted it to examine the temperature wealth relationship -----

-The purpose of this repository is to replicate the Jean et. al. (2016) paper (see `papers/jean_et_al.pdf` and `papers/aaai16.pdf`) using only Python3 and PyTorch.
-These more up-to-date tools and instructions should help anyone trying to recreate and build-off this work.

 The purpose of the paper was to use abundant sources of data (namely satellite imagery and nightlights data) to predict poverty levels at a local level (on the order of a single village).
 For some background, every few years the World Bank conducts surveys in developing countries to understand their living situations.
 As you might expect, this process is very time-consuming.
 If we can make a model that only uses abundant sources of data to predict values that otherwise have to be measured through expensive human efforts, then several possibilities arise:
 1) prediction during "off-years" (when no surveys are collected)